hafsa-bel/Tp1-network-security/README.md

 </p>

 &emsp; Here's the ip address of this machine:

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/73228919/223752443-744fa24a-1b9a-4f27-908b-977def2a5930.png">
 </p>

  We're going to check with pinging:

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/73228919/223752420-e0f4a169-2332-4cdc-8499-3fd246c83145.png">
 </p>

 As we can see we cannot send packets from **200.4.1.3** to **200.4.3.0**

-&emsp; Here's the ip address of this machine: We're going to check with pinging:
+&emsp; Here's the ip address of this machine:

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/73228919/223756354-34740439-a16a-4f34-ac41-1459903b2be3.png">